-In this section, the output format of the rendering engine can be set.
+You can set the output format of the rendering engine on this section.
 All video hardware configurations are hooked to the video standard set as output format.
 This setting defines the frequency (frame rate) at which Viz Engine is running.

-For PAL and NTSC, the aspect ratio of the format can be set to 4:3 (standard TV) and 16:9 (wide screen TV).
+For PAL and NTSC, you can set the aspect ratio to 4:3 (standard TV) and 16:9 (wide screen TV).
 Fullscreen sets the output format to the screen size on the current machine.
 Fullscreen also allows the modification of the frame rate setting, but not other settings.

-UHDTV and 4K is supported (see UHDTV and 4K Support).
-UHDTV and 4K formats will be displayed if the system hardware supports it.
-When the User Defined option is clicked on it opens a panel below the output format list.
-The user defined output format can be used to fit the requirements of multi-pipe systems, such as a video wall.
-The multi-pipe settings can be configured in the right part of the editor.
+Viz Engine supports UHDTV and 4K (see UHDTV and 4K Support).
+UHDTV and 4K formats are only displayed when the system hardware supports it.

+Click User Defined to open a panel below the output format list.
+You can use user defined output format to fit the requirements of multi-pipe systems, such as a video wall.
+Configure the multi-pipe settings in the right part of the editor.

 Setup of multi-pipe systems should be performed by experienced system engineers.
-For more information, please contact your local Vizrt representative.
+For more information, contact your local Vizrt representative.

 - X: Sets the horizontal alignment in pixels on the screen.
 Value is calculated from top left of the screen. - Y: Sets the vertical alignment in pixels on the screen.
-Value is calculated from top left of the screen. - Width: Sets the width in pixels. - Height: Sets the height in pixels.
+Value is calculated from top left of the screen. - · Width: Sets the width in pixels. - · Height: Sets the height in pixels.

 - Frame: Sets the refresh rate/frequency per frame in hertz (Hz). - Aspect: Sets the aspect ratio.
 For example 1.778:1 which is 16:9 or 1.333:1 which is 4:3.
+The designer can set other aspects ratio for each individual scene, as described in the Scene Settings section of the Viz Artist User Guide.